learn-co-students/for-loops-readme-data-science-intro-000/README.md

     print(cities[index]+",", countries[index])
 ```

-And as we add or subtract countries, we will still be iterating through our list elements.
+And as we add or subtract countries, we will still be iterating through our list elements:

 ```python